scaleoutsean/awesome-solidfire/README.md

 - Users with existing notification solution: use Syslog forwarding or SNMP.
 You may also [integrate](https://www.youtube.com/watch?v=el2FBI0v27E) NetApp ActiveIQ with your existing system
 - Users without an existing solution may consider one of these:
   - NetApp ActiveIQ: mobile app notifications (faster), email notifications (slower; enable them in the ActiveIQ Web UI)
-  - Grafana: ([HCICollector](https://github.com/scaleoutsean/hcicollector) can send email notifications.
-Other Grafana methods may be used as well
+  - Grafana: [HCICollector](https://github.com/scaleoutsean/hcicollector) and (Grafana in general) can send email notifications
   - Icinga and Nagios (email)

 ### Backup, Restore, Site Failover